tigerhead/CarND-Vehicle-Detection-Tracking/README.md

 LinearSVC, SVM, RandomForestClassifier, DecisionTreeClassifier tree and AdaBoostClassifier  provided by sklearn are tested with different color spaces: like RGB, LUV, HSV, HLS, YCrCb.
 The result can be found in different notebook.
 For example: RGB with different classifier, see result in P5-Test-Classifier-RGB.ipynb.
 It looks like YCrCb space with LinearSVC classifier gave best result.
 So in final project report, YCrCb color space and LinearSVC classifier is used.

-Features are extracted for each iamge in provided dataset.
+Features are extracted for each image in provided dataset.
 Feature vectors are normalized.
-Dataset are randomly slit intot train and test dataset.
+Dataset are randomly split into train and test dataset.
 Code can be found in code cell No. 9, 10 and 11 in P5.ipynb.
-The accuray for the classifier is 0.9845
+The accuracy for the classifier is 0.9845

 ### Sliding Window Technique

 Slide widow technique is used to search vehicle on images.
 The image to be processed is divided small windows.
 Code can be found in code cell No. 13 in P5.ipynb.
-Here is an example which devided image into (64, 64) size windows
+Here is an sample image divided into window of (64, 64)

 ![sliding_Windows](/output_images/sliding_win_ex.png)

-Trained classifier is uesd to classify each window and windows classified as vehicle will be saved to be used to mark the position of vehicle in the image.
+Trained classifier is usesd to classify each window and windows classified as vehicle will be saved to be used to mark position of vehicle in the image.
 Code can be found in code cell No. 12 in P5.ipynb.
 Here is an example of one test image marked with windows classified as car, window size is (64, 64)

 ![single_Windows](/output_images/car_sin_win_ex.png)